MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/how-to-assign-exact-cost-reversing-in-sales.md

 2. Enter a line for a returned item.
 For more information, see [How to: Create Sales Return Orders](../Sales/how-to-create-sales-return-orders.md).

-3. Choose the **Appl.\-from Item Entry** field, and then select the number of the original sales entry number.
+3. Choose the **Appl.-from Item Entry** field, and then select the number of the original sales entry number.

  This links the sales return order to the original sales entry and ensures that the item is valued at the original unit cost.